Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.txt

 ##Features explored but was found not suited
 + Considered using HTML5 Web Workers for dealing with task such as background updating roomlist - but turned out this was not possible due to the fact that HTML5 Web Workers don't support manipulation of DOM elements.
 + consider and look into replacing var with let for variable declaration - Will stick with my var, since I am basing my project on EcmaScript 5 at this time and let seem to be part of ES6
++ Considered loading JS files via Require, found this to be too much of a hassle for this particular project (lack of time to invest figuring it all out and making it efficient)
++ Application is prepared to give punishment for chat spamming , but chosen not to implement due to not wanting to punish my visitors for now.

 ------------